Hospitality hiring in Australia has changed.

 Casual or temporary shifts

-These work best as a support channel, as screening and communication are manual.
+These work best as a support channel, as screening and follow-up are manual.

-For ways to extend your reach using social media without paying for ads, see our guide on
+For ways to extend reach without paid ads, see

 👉 how to promote your hospitality job ad on social media in 2026 (without spending on ads)